Bureau of Diplomatic Security: Bureau of Secret Intelligence

-Office of Security (S.Y.)
+Office of Security (SY)

 With the coming of World War II in the minds of the political leaders of America, they decided it was time to develop a separate branch of the Bureau of Diplomatic Security.
-This new branch would be referred to as the Office of Security, or simply the S.Y.
+This new branch would be referred to as the Office of Security, or simply the SY.
 One major addition to the Bureau of Diplomatic Society stemming from the addition of the Office of Security was the development of security staffs on a regional level.
 The Office of Security was also responsible for starting the use of overseas agents carrying out various tasks to protect the security of the United States.
 As the threat of terrorist acts against America grew, the SY expanded its role as a part of the United States Department of State.

 World War II

-In many of these cases, the passport aspect was incidental to a much larger problem - Soviet and German espionage networks.
+In many of these cases, the passport aspect was incidental to a much larger problem—Soviet and German espionage networks.
 Investigation of passport fraud in New York City led to the discovery of a Soviet intelligence network that, in turn, revealed a number of Soviet agents and American Communist Party members engaged in espionage activities.
 Although a back-door approach, these investigations succeeded in exposing for the first time the existence of such Soviet operations.

 With the outbreak of World War II, the office expanded again to manage interning and exchanging diplomatic officials of enemy powers and screening Americans, or those claiming American citizenship, after they were forced to leave occupied territories.

-After the war, Secretary of State Edward Stettinius undertook a complete reorganization of the Department that directly affected the Chief Special Agent's office.
-The Secretary requested the Federal Bureau of Investigation (FBI) review and make recommendations on physical and personnel security.
+After the war, Secretary of State Edward Stettinius undertook a complete reorganization of the department that directly affected the chief special agent's office.
+The secretary requested the Federal Bureau of Investigation (FBI) review and make recommendations on physical and personnel security.
 One important result of that report was the separation of security functions in the Department.

-A new security office was set up, separate from the Chief Special Agent's office.
+A new security office was set up, separate from the chief special agent's office.
 This new Office of Security (SY) had a program of regional security staffs in the United States and, for the first time, security officers at missions overseas.
 Later, security functions were merged and, in 1948, Foreign Correlations (an intelligence service) was incorporated into the office, bringing in that aspect of security.
 Also in that year, the Marine Security Guard Program was inaugurated at U.S. embassies.